westonplatter/westonplatter.github.io/_posts/2017-06-26-the-rewrite-p1-selections.markdown

 - Planning to use DC/OS for containerized environments

 Frontend:
-- We really like the react setup we have.
+- We really like the react (w/ redux + webpack) setup we have.

 Web tier:
 - JSON rendering